Bike Accident In Odisha; Man-Son Dead, Wife and Another Son Critical

 The police and fire personnels rushed to the spot and rescued the mother and son duo.

-The deceased man has been identified as Karani Sen BC belonging to Risida village of Kalahandi district, the wife has been identified as Nikita BC.
+The deceased man has been identified as Karani Sen Bisi belonging to Risida village of Kalahandi district, the wife has been identified as Nikita Bisi.